 When can I buy the house?

-You choose when to buy - you have the right to purchase the property at the end of the 5-year period or anytime within it.
-You can put down your roots, raise children, plant a garden and become part of the local community.
-Then when you are in a position to raise the money you can buy the house.
+You choose when to buy - you have the right to purchase part or all of the property at the end of the 5 year period or anytime within it, but only if your circumstances change and you are able to do so.
+You can put down your roots, raise your children, plant a garden and become part of the local community.
+Then when you are in a position to raise the money, you can purchase the property.

-We will help with the deposit by giving you 25% equity in the increased value of the property.
-However if you do terminate your tenancy or vacate the house at any time before you buy the house, you do not get a share of the growth in market value of the property.
+We will also help with the deposit by giving you 25% equity in the increased value of the property.

 What is Equity?

-No - your equity is deducted from the purchase price of the house as if it was a deposit.
+No - Your equity is deducted from the purchase price of the house as if it were a deposit.

 Who values the property?

 An independent registered valuer will assess the current market value of the property and a copy of the valuation will be provided to you.
-On commencement of the occupancy, the original cost of the property will always be less than the valuation, thus some equity is available to you from the day you take occupancy, allowing also for growth in future.
+On commencement of the occupancy the original price of the property will always be less than the valuation, thus some equity is available to you from the day you take occupancy, allowing for growth in the future.

-What if the value of our house goes down after 5 years?
+What if the value of our home goes down after 5 years?

-You'll have the option of continuing to rent, until market values rise again.
-You won't have lost any money, because you have paid only the equivalent of market rent in the meantime.
+You will have the option of continuing to rent until market values rise again.
+You will not lose any money because you have paid only the equivalent or less than market rent in the meantime.

-Will the HF help us to find a mortgage?
+Will the Housing Foundation help us to find a mortgage?

-Yes, we will assist with introductions to Banks if required, but to eventually buy the property outright, you will need to arrange your own mortgage from a bank or other financial institutions.
+Yes - We will assist you with introductions to banks that we work with, but to eventually buy the property outright you will need to arrange your own mortgage from a bank or other financial institution.